VerifiedJoseph/vigilant/README.md

 # Vigilant

-Vigilant is a PHP script for monitoring RSS/ATOM/JSON feeds and sending push notifications on new entries.
+Vigilant is a PHP script for monitoring RSS/ATOM and JSON feeds, and sending push notifications on new entries.

 ## Documentation